lsienta/Jose-s-Toy-Tracker/README.md

-# Jose-s-Toy-Tracker
+# José's-Toy-Tracker Software Design

+This document shows the architecture and interaction design of the software.
+It includes the sequence diagram, UML diagram, user interface mock-up, personas, and mind-map.

 Contributors including:
-Fanny Guan, Tiffany Amber Lee, Yuemin Niu, Letyzia Sienta, and Wes Trevino
+Letyzia Sienta, Fanny Guan, Tiffany Amber Lee, Yuemin Niu, and Wes Trevino